-At rally, Trump says Russia probe backers tried to illegally steal power
+At rally, Trump says Russia probe backers tried to steal power illegally

 In the packed, noisy arena in Michigan, a political swing state that Trump wants to win again in 2020, the view of the crowd was clear.

-Thousands of supporters, many of them wearing red “Make America Great Again” hats, applauded and cheered as the president railed at his opponents.
+Thousands of supporters, many of them wearing red “Make America Great Again” hats, cheered as the president railed at his opponents.

+But they seemed as eager to cheer him over policy issues, applauding loudly when he assured them he was building a wall along the U.S. border with Mexico and promised to secure the border.

-The industrial state along with Pennsylvania and Wisconsin, helped propel the Republican Trump to his improbable victory in 2016.
+The industrial state along with Pennsylvania and Wisconsin, helped propel Trump, a Republican, to his improbable victory in 2016.

+The crowd’s enthusiasm underscored the risks to Trump of going too far expounding on his chagrin over the Mueller probe.
+Some advisers feel his best bet is to focus on the strong economy and success in enacting administration priorities like the tax overhaul.

-Mueller did not draw a conclusion on whether the president had obstructed justice by impeding the Russia investigation, leaving that instead to Barr, who said there was not enough evidence to determine Trump had made such an offense.
+Mueller left unresolved in his report the question of whether Trump committed obstruction of justice by impeding the Russia investigation.
+In his letter to Congress, Barr said he and his deputy, Rod Rosenstein, determined there was insufficient evidence to establish that the president committed obstruction of justice.

 Democrats were not satisfied with Barr’s determination and have demanded to see the report in full.
 Some Republicans, including Trump himself, have also voiced support for releasing it.

+Trump faces other investigations into his personal and business affairs from Democratic lawmakers, who now control the U.S. House of Representatives.

+But Democrats also risk alienating voters weary of the Russian probe.
+Trump told the rally his opponents now had to decide whether to keep up their “partisan investigations” or apologize to Americans and focus on issues like infrastructure and healthcare.

-Reporting by Jeff Mason; Additional reporting by Mohammad Zargham in Washington; Editing by Peter Cooney
+Reporting by Jeff Mason; Additional reporting by Mohammad Zargham, Eric Beech and Steve Holland in Washington; Editing by Peter Cooney